jg925/ece3400_2019-team10/labs/lab1.md

 * Several resistors (kΩ range)
 * 1 Solderless breadboard

-## Modifying the Blink Sketch
+## Using and Modifying the Blink Sketch

-The first task was to modify the Blink sketch to light up an internal LED for 1 second and off for 1 second repeatedly.
+The first task was to use the provided Blink example code to light up an internal LED for 1 second and turn it off for 1 second, looping repeatedly.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZpkMIolsPc0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Next, we took the modified Blink sketch and applied it to an external red LED.
+Next, we took the Blink sketch and modified it to light up an external red LED.
+To do this, we changed the setup function, placed a red LED on the breadboard, wired it through a 330Ω, and then connected it to an output pin on the Arduino.
 The final code for this is shown below.

 ```c